joshhjacobson/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second year PhD candidate in the Centre for Environmental Informatics at the University of Wollongong.
-Under the supervision of [Noel Cressie](https://scholars.uow.edu.au/display/noel_cressie) and [Andrew Zammit Mangion](https://andrewzm.wordpress.com/), my thesis research is focused on multivariate spatial and spatiotemporal statistical modeling with application to large remote sensing datasets for environmental processes.
-Broadly, I am interested in the spatiotemporal nature of biodiversity and how plant and animal communities respond to environmental change.
+I am a second-year PhD candidate in the Centre for Environmental Informatics at the University of Wollongong.
+Supervised by [Noel Cressie](https://scholars.uow.edu.au/display/noel_cressie) and [Andrew Zammit Mangion](https://andrewzm.wordpress.com/), my dissertation is focused on multivariate spatial and spatio-temporal statistical modeling with application to large remote sensing datasets for environmental processes.
+Broadly, I am interested in the spatio-temporal nature of global environmental change.

-Previously, I was a data science consultant at [Jupiter Intelligence](https://jupiterintel.com/) developing statistical extreme value models for climate risk analysis.
+Previously, I was a data science consultant at [Jupiter Intelligence](https://jupiterintel.com/), where I developed statistical extreme-value models for climate risk analysis.

 <div class="article-style">
   <a class="btn btn-outline-primary btn-page-header" href="uploads/jacobson_cv.pdf" target="_blank" rel="noopener">DOWNLOAD CV</a>